Garrett Gurthie In The Bag: What Discs Does Double G Use?

 • Halo Star (GG Signature)

-Gurthie bags two of his tour series Halo Star Wraiths for a good reason: These discs can bomb with a lot of accuracy.
+Gurthie bags his tour series Halo Star Wraiths for a good reason: these discs can bomb with a lot of accuracy.
 The standard Star Wraith is an excellent all-around distance driver that combines premium speed with maximum glide.
 Think of it as an easier-to-throw version of the more popular Destroyer.

 The Gurthie Tour Series Halo Wraith is a different animal.
 It is significantly more overstable than other runs and requires more speed to activate the subtle turn and extra glide.
 It also has a bit more dome on top.